preloadA woman in casual clothes carries a bag as she crosses a crosswalk in a parking lot.

 In the UK, the car hire category C refers to compact cars or small family cars.
 Bear in mind that from one car hire company to another, and depending on the country where you are hiring a car, the category C may refer to different types of cars.

-Luxury is the highest-priced car hire category.
+Luxury is typically the highest-priced car hire category.
 Luxury vehicles can include both saloons and SUVs.
-They will usually fit 5 people, with 2 large suitcases plus 2 small suitcases.
+They will usually fit 5 people, with two large suitcases plus two small suitcases.
 They also generally come with added features like comfy seats, more powerful engines and fancier entertainment systems.

-Again this will vary by city and the time and date of hire.
-In London, you can hire a van on average for around £62 per day.
+This will vary hugely by city and the time and date of hire.
+In London, you can expect to hire a van on average for around £62 per day.
 In Manchester you can expect to pay around £48, in Liverpool £46 and in Edinburgh around £69.

-Given their popularity as well as their maintenance needs, convertible cars can be quite pricey, but, as always, this will depend mostly on the city you are hiring in.
-In London and other larger cities, expect to pay around £140-£160 per day.
+Given their popularity as well as their maintenance needs, convertible cars can be quite pricey, but, as always, this will depend mostly on the city where you are hiring.
+In London and other larger cities, expect to pay anything from £40 a day for a small convertible like a Fiat 500C all the way up to £100+ a day for a luxury convertible like a BMW.
+Note that not all car hire companies offer convertibles, especially in the UK where the weather means demand isn’t high!

 Car hire companies that offer convertible cars include Dollar, Enterprise, Europcar, Hertz and Sixt.